-This family of protozoan parasites are responsible for causing malaria, which is the number one cause of human death of all parasitic species.
+This family of protozoan parasites is responsible for causing malaria, which is the number one cause of human death of all parasitic infections.

-There are four species in the plasmodium family: P. falciparum, p. vivax, p.malarie, and p. ovale.
-Humans are the only reservoir.
-The parasite is transmitted by the female anophele mosquito.
+There are 5 species in the Plasmodium family: P. falciparum, P. vivax, P.malarie, P. ovale, and P. knowlesi.
+Humans are the only relevant reservoir.
+The parasite is transmitted by the female anopheles mosquito.

 Endemic to Mexico, South America, Central America, Africa, and Southeast Asia.
-Responsible for 2 billion infections/year and 3 million death/year.
+Globally, it is responsible for 2 billion infections and 3 million deaths per year.

 Plasmodium life cycle

-- Sporozoites are transferred from mosquito’s salivary glands to human via bite
+- Sporozoites are transferred from the mosquito’s salivary glands to a human via a blood meal

-- Sporozoites enter the human liver cell within thirty minutes, becoming cryptozoites
+- Sporozoites enter the human’s liver cells within 30 minutes, becoming cryptozoites or schizonts

-- Merozoites infect human red blood cells and asexually reproduce into male and female gametophytes
+- Merozoites infect human red blood cells and asexually reproduce into male and female gametocytes.

-- The gametophytes are taken up by the mosquito when it takes a blood meal of an infected human.
+- The gametocytes are taken up by another mosquito when it takes a blood meal of an infected human.

 Blood smears will show merozoites and sporozoites inside the red blood cells.

-Prevention and vector control are important to protect humans from mosquito bites
+Prevention and vector control are crucial to protect humans from mosquito bites.

 - Cover exposed skin in endemic areas